Adith082/CSE_250_Project/README.md

 REQUIREMENTS USED:
 ==================
-1. Html , Css , Vanilla.
+1. Html , Css , VanillaJs
 2. Firebase for (Authorization, RealtimeDatabase).